Paint a waterfall to add beauty, drama and mystery to our landscape paintings

 The straight lines were painted with a flat, angle brush.
 A script liner brush would work just as well.
 The small filbert brush was used for the various small leaves.

-Next we will do the lake and paint a waterfall.
+Next, we will do the foreground lake and paint a waterfall.

 paint the lake water

-The yellows plus, Thalo Blue with some white make a nice variety of turquoise and greens.
+The yellows plus, Phthalo Blue with some white make a nice variety of turquoise and greens.

 Subdue the greens with a bit of red.
 Mixing green colors

-Continue painting the water under the falls.Lay in some light colors.
+Continue painting the water under the falls.Lay on some light colors.

 After blending you will still see a variety of colors and a variety of darks and lights.